 Irene Nathanson

 Originally from New York USA currently living in the Sunshine state of Florida in the Tampa Bay area.
 My first trip to Africa was in 2009 when I visited Botswana and Zambia.
 My first trip to Sabi Sands South Africa was in 2011.
 This is where my true addiction began.
 I stayed at Londolozi Varty camp and fell in love with the people and the animals.
-Since then I have been back five more times and have already planned my return trip for August of 2018.
+Since then I have been back six more times and returning Sept.
+2023 for my 7th .
 I have written several blogs and enjoy sharing photos and experiences from my trips.
 Leopards and male lions are my favorite to photograph.
 At home I have my own little family including my black lion Myra and two wild dogs Max and Jack.

 M